mayursaptal/newfold-assigment/memory-bank/progress.md

 ### Documentation
 - ✅ README with setup instructions (Docker/Podman and local)
+- ✅ Poetry integration documentation with installation and usage
 - ✅ Memory bank documentation (complete with all 6 files)
 - ✅ Comprehensive code documentation (docstrings)
 - ✅ Module-level docstrings for all packages